shano/knowledge-garden/pages/Essentialism.md

 	- Stop attending meetings you can't contribute to or can't get anything from
 - Set yourself up for success
 	- Reduce your choices, and protect your ability to evaluate the importance of things.
 "Design fatigue" is a thing.
-	- Make a conscious effort to ensure you regularly declutter -
+	- Make a conscious effort to keep what's important organised.
+- What matters?
+	- What do I feel deeply inspired by?
+	- What am I particularly talented at?
+	- What meets a significant
+	-